acq4/acq4/documentation/source/userGuide/configuration.rst

     configurations:
         ...

 In this format, the storageDir specifies the *default* location where data should be stored when no other location is specified.
 The protocolDir specifies the location where protocols designed in the Protocol Runner module are stored.
-All other section are discussed below:
+All other sections are discussed below:

 Modules Configuration
 '''''''''''''''''''''